 At WSP, we contribute our expertise to the development of national and international standards for lighting design and engineering through our membership and active participation on instrumental committees and panels, including: the Illuminating Engineering Society of North America (IESNA), the Institution of Lighting Professionals (ILP), the Federal Highway Administration (FHWA), the American Association of State Highway and Transportation Officials (AASHTO), and the International Lighting Commission (Commission Internationale de l'Eclairage).
 These partnerships have resulted in the establishment of industry guidelines and, ultimately, a better lit world.

-Our lighting design team comprises a diverse group of individuals including designers, architects, engineers, ecologists, daylighting experts, technicians and academics who design lighting projects around the world.
+Our lighting design team is comprised of a diverse group of individuals including designers, architects, engineers, ecologists, daylighting experts, technicians and academics who design lighting projects around the world.
 With an extensive background in roadway, bridge, tunnel and mass transit lighting design, fixture design and manufacturing, lighting computation and construction support, WSP is experienced in defining appropriate lighting systems including the applicable control and electrical network requirements incorporating main and emergency power supplies.

 Our designers are likewise committed to improving the forefront of lighting technology.
 One of the areas where we are currently pushing the boundaries is in adaptive lighting, where new technology allows brightness to enhance or dim depending on the user’s needs.
 The goal is to improve the energy efficiency of outdoor lighting without compromising on user safety.

-Many of our highway and infrastructure projects across the globe now include adaptive lighting to maximise energy and carbon savings and to mitigate the impact of fauna and flora, while ensuring that the task is correctly lit and that client service levels are maintained.
+Many of our highway and infrastructure projects across the globe now include adaptive lighting to maximize energy and carbon savings and to mitigate the impact of fauna and flora, while ensuring that the task is correctly lit and that client service levels are maintained.

 In Finland, we recently completed two major bridge projects - Kruunu Bridge and the Finnevik Bridge – that used adaptive lighting to push the envelope, not only enhancing the safety and efficiency of the bridges, but also improving aesthetics, safety, and meeting ecological requirements by respecting the nesting of birds.